Follow these four steps to help your small business forecast for tax season and develop a plan for paying your taxes.

 Once you’ve determined the amount you owe, it’s time to make a plan for actually paying the taxes.
-Ideally, you have been paying estimated taxes each quarter throughout the year and you’ll be able to pay the final estimate, along with any additional taxes due, by April 15, 2019.
+Ideally, you have been paying estimated taxes each quarter throughout the year and you’ll be able to pay the final estimate, along with any additional taxes due, by April 15, each year.

 If you have not paid estimated taxes, you will need to pay the full amount due by April 15.
 In addition, you may be required to pay a penalty for not sending in estimated tax payments throughout the year.

 While nobody enjoys paying taxes, the ability to make payments online does make the process easy.
 Business owners can pay federal taxes online at the Electronic Federal Tax Payment System website.
 Simply set up an account, link it to your business checking account or credit card, and submit the amount you owe by the deadline.